 - How California is an economic powerhouse, but millions are not benefiting from the state’s economic success

-- How boosting the incomes of workers who earn little from their jobs benefits families, children, and communities
+- How boosting the incomes of workers who earn little form their jobs benefits families, children, and communities

 - Who benefits from the CalEITC and Young Child Tax Credit